Vector35/binaryninja-api/docs/dev/plugins.md

 ## Matching API versions

 One issue with building a native plugin is that you'll want your plugin to be able to match the API of a given dev build.
-This information is contained in a file named `api_REVISION.txt` that exists in the root install folder for Linux, the `Contents/Resources` sub-folder on MacOS, and the root installation folder on Windows..
+This information is contained in a file named `api_REVISION.txt` that exists in the root install folder for Linux, the `Contents/Resources` sub-folder on MacOS, and the root installation folder on Windows.

 ## Examples